Cryptec/Nodemanager-android/README.md

-# HornetWebApp
+# Android Nodemanager App
-A simple mobile web application for the Hornet Dashboard
+A mobile application for managing multiple Hornet Dashboards

 Steps to build it yourself: